Speech-Language-Hearing Sciences Department

 Strategic Outcome 1.2:

-Create a systematic process to effectively monitor and assess Department compliance with ASHA Accreditation Standards, Department Graduate Learning Goals and Middle States/University goals.
+Create a systematic process to effectively monitor and assess Department compliance with ASHA Accreditation Standards, Graduate Learning Goals, and Departmental Objectives.

 Focus Area 2: Diversity